attack-monkey/hypereduce/README.md

 The way that this works is that when a node in the reducer has multiple child nodes, a dispatched action will
 flow into each child node (unless it makes a match to an action-function before).

+Rather than having the same large blobs of data at multiple locations, you can have a single-source-of-truth node, and several slave nodes.
+To see how this works - see Master/Slave Data

 ## React

 Using with React ?
 We hope so...